reactioncommerce/docs/guides/create-graphql-query.md

 ## At a glance

+Queries are a way to allow clients to ask a question of the system.
+Queries can be complex similar to a database query, or they can be simple like asking the system a simple yes or no question.
+This is opposed to mutations which are ways via GraphQL to change data.
+Queries never change data, just return it.

-You're working on a new implementation for Leader of the Pack, an outdoor equipment retailer that we just took through [building an API plugin](https://mailchimp.com/developer/open-commerce/guides/build-api-plugin/).
-Let's say that you don't ship Kayaks to every location because of the logistical challenges of shipping something that large.
-So you need to add a query that will show you if a particular product can be shipped to a particular zip code.
-Once you have that data in the system you need to have a way to make it available to the client.
-This is usually done by creating a GraphQL query.
-In this guide, we’ll walk you through the steps you need to create a query in GraphQL and have it recognized by the system.
+We're working on a new implementation for Leader of the Pack, the outdoor equipment retailer that we just built an API plugin for.
+The store stocks kayaks, but can't ship them to every location because of the logistical challenges of shipping something that large.
+This leads to annoyed customers who get excited about buying the kayaks of their dreams but then find that we can't get it to them.
+We need a way to show if a particular product can be shipped to a particular ZIP code.
+This is usually accomplished by creating a GraphQL query.

+In this guide, we'll walk you through the process of creating a GraphQL query `canShipStandardGround` that will query by `productId` and `postalCode` whether a product can be shipped to a particular address.

 ## What you need

+You should have already created a plugin from the [example plugin template](https://github.com/reactioncommerce/api-plugin-example) and that plugin should be installed into your local development environment.
+You can also look at the [Leader of the Pack example plugin](https://github.com/reactioncommerce/leader-of-the-pack-example) which contains the finished files for this and other guides.

 You should already have an understanding of what fields/data you wish to share with the client and what GraphQL type each field is.
 Consult the [GraphQL Reference](https://graphql.org/learn/schema/) for more info on GraphQL types.

-## Identify which plugin owns the query

-The complete Open Commerce GraphQL API is created by stitching together domain-specific APIs from all the API plugins.
-So when adding a new query, the first step is to decide which plugin should own it.
-This is usually obvious, but not always.
-You should think about whether any other plugins or services will need to call your query.
-Typically, if you are adding data your new query will exist in your custom plugin.
+For our example we will query using `productId` and `postalCode` which are both strings, and return a simple true or false, indicating if we can ship this product via a standard ground method.

 ## Name the query

 When choosing a name for the query, there are a few rules to follow:
 - In keeping with general GraphQL best practices, do not use verbs such as "list", "get", or "find" at the beginning of your query name.
 For example, use "cart" instead of "getCart" and "carts" instead of "listCarts".
-- Prefix with adjectives as necessary to fully describe what the query returns.
-For example, "anonymousCart" and "accountCart" queries.
+- Add prefixes with adjectives as necessary to fully describe what the query returns.
+For example, use "anonymousCart" or "accountCart" to name your queries.
 - If there are similar queries that take slightly different parameters, add a suffix to clarify.
 In most cases, we begin the suffix with "By".
 For example, "accountCartById" and "accountCartByAccountId".

+For our example we will use `canShipStandardGround`.

 ## Define the query in the schema

-If it doesn't already exist, create schemas folder in the plugin and add an index.js file there.
+If it doesn't already exist, create a `schemas` folder in the plugin and add an index.js file there.
 Then check to see if there is a schema.graphql file in your schemas directory within the plugin.
 If there isn't, create that file now.

+> Note: You must have `@reactioncommerce/api-utils` installed as a dependency

 Next import the GraphQL file into `index.js` and default export it in an array:

 ```js